 An old man called Mike, standing by the door of the pub, was happy to talk to me about why he was there.
-Mike told me he's an organiser for the National Front – a far-right organisation that has a white-only membership policy.
+Mike told me he's an organizer for the National Front—a far-right organization that has a white-only membership policy.
 "There's a huge influx of people invading the country," he told me.
-"They have lots of weasle words, calling them asylum seekers, immigrants, Muslims.
+"They have lots of weasel words, calling them asylum seekers, immigrants, Muslims.
 What they are is invaders."
 He had a Werther's Originals voice but talked like Rudolph Hess.

 After a while, Mike's mates filed out of the pub and into the street.
 There was a long stand-off between the fascists and anti-fascists that got eerily quiet every now and then, when people weren't shouting insults at each other.
 The police stood between the two groups.
 "Nice example of the master race, aren't you?
 We've got nothing to worry about if you're defending us," an anti-fascist shouted across the police line.

 The staring and swearing match was broken when two guys from opposing sides started going at each other and the police got in between them.

 I wasn't having much luck with the anti-fascists, who didn't want to talk to journalists, until I met "D," a sunglasses-wearing guy who explained that their demos are simply a reaction to the fascist ones.
 "If there was none of them, there wouldn't be any of us," he said.
 "You can fight fascism with a pen.
 There are plenty of people doing it online with a pen, we need some people doing it here with the sword."